Fixing faulty cold thermostatic radiator valve

 Radiator Not Heating Up Guide: 7 Top Causes and Fixes

-Whether it’s one radiator not working or two radiators or more, a cold radiator means there’s a problem with your central heating system that needs to be fixed to get the hot water flowing through again.
+Whether one radiator is not working or two or more, a cold radiator means there’s a problem with your central heating system that needs to be fixed to get the hot water flowing again.

-I have been a full-time heating engineer for over a decade and have fixed many radiator problems over the years.
+I have been a full-time heating engineer for over a decade and have fixed countless radiator problems over the years.

-A closed valve is an easy fix for a radiator not working.
-You need to make sure the valves are fully open.
+Make sure both valves are fully open.
 A thermostatic valve is easy to see if it’s open or closed but with a lockshield, you’ll need to try turning it to find out.
+Radiator valves need to be turned anti-clockwise as far as they will turn to open.
+A valve could also be faulty or blocked and you might need to replace the radiator valve.

 Thermostatic radiator valve turned off